-PocketGuard is a free app that offers many of the same tools that YNAB and Mint feature, including bill reminders and assistance that generates a budget based on your income.
+PocketGuard, a free app, offers many of the same tools that YNAB and Mint feature, including bill reminders and assistance that generates a budget based on your income.
 The app can even link with your investment accounts and credit cards and gives you a total picture of your finances in one convenient place.

-The app also features a paid version at $34.99 a year, which offers more in-depth budgeting tools for less than the price of a year’s subscription to YNAB.
+The app also features a paid version at $34.99 per year, which offers more in-depth budgeting tools for less than the price of a year’s subscription to YNAB.

 PocketGuard isn’t just about budgeting and investing.
 The app’s developers also understand that spending responsibly is an important part of living.
 PocketGuard’s “In My Pocket” feature shows you exactly what you have left over in your budget after you’ve finished allocating money to specific categories.
 This can be a useful tool for guilty spenders and those who have had overspending issues in the past.